 The ordinary penal laws and tribunals of the occupied territory remain in force except where they constitute a threat to the occupying power's security or an obstacle to the application of the Convention relative to the Protection of Civilian Persons in Time of War1.
 The occupying power may subject the population to new provisions essential for it to carry out its obligations under the convention, to maintain orderly government in the territory, and to ensure the security of the occupying forces and the administration2.
-No penal law enacted by the occupying power comes into force until it is published
+No penal law enacted by the occupying power

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL